Yenthe666/planning/README.md

 ## duplicate_planning_slots
-Adds support for a duplicate icon in the Gantt view.
+Adds support for a duplicate icon in the Gantt view.<br/>
-This module allows you to quick duplicate (copy) planning slots from the Gantt.
+This module allows you to quick duplicate (copy) planning slots from the Gantt view:
 ![image](https://user-images.githubusercontent.com/6352350/132170667-c944c45b-866c-413c-a0f6-c243bacea2a1.png)